ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

   3	02:cb:96:8d:5b:1f	yes		   0.00
 ```

 but it won't know about any other nodes' addresses.
-(At this point, you can use `ifconfig` to find the MAC address of each interface, then match with the output of the command above to determine the "port number" (1, 2, 3, 4) associated with each interface.)
+(At this point, you can use `ip addr` to find the MAC address of each interface, then match with the output of the command above to determine the "port number" (1, 2, 3, 4) associated with each interface.)

 > **Note**: On some versions of the Ubuntu operating system, you'll see each MAC address appear twice in the `brctl showmacs br0` output!
 This is OK.

 Verify that all of the end hosts in the topology can reach one another through the bridge.
-On each of node-1, node-2, node-3, and node-4, run
+On each of romeo, juliet, hamlet, and ophelia, run

 ```
 ping -c 1 10.0.0.1